Hingham, Montana: Climate

+Government

+Hingham has a mayor and town council.
+Incumbent mayor Thomas Peterson ran unopposed in November 2025.

+Education

+North Star Public School educates students from kindergarten to grade 12.
+It includes the communities of Rudyard, Hingham, Gildford and Kremlin.
+In 2024 the schools had approximately 160 students.

 Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Havre, 35 mi to the east.